Why create Division amongst ourselves?

 SHREE KALI AMMAN MANDIR 161-393 NPO

 SKAM has a strict code of conduct that its followers should abide by in their daily lives.
 It consists of ten restrictions, or yamas and ten observations, or niyamas.
-This is the ethical and moral discipline of every Human Being as advised by our Guru, without the support of which, spiritual progress would be absolutely impossible.
+This is the ethical and moral discipline of every Human Being as advised by Guru Prakash, without the support of which, spiritual progress would be absolutely impossible.

 YAMAS OR RESTRICTIONS